-The applications, sales, repayment terms (debiting) and identifying beneficiaries related to these houses are determined by General Directorate.
-These houses are delivered to poor citizens by the concerned of General Directorate.
+The applications, sales, repayment terms (debiting) and identifying beneficiaries related to the poor group houses are determined by the relevant General Directorate.
+These houses are delivered to poor citizens also by the relevant General Directorate.

-The Administration realizes projects using method of collecting preliminary demands in order to prevent idleness of investments to be made in projects toward settlements with a population below 40.000.
-The preliminary demand collection method is organized by the Governorships, District Governorships or Municipalities.
-The project is put into effect in case of adequate application to the project (at least 100 houses).
+The Administration realizes projects using "pre- demand collection method" in order to prevent idleness of investments to be made in projects toward settlements with a population below 40.000.
+Pre- demand collection method is organized by the Governorships, District Governorships or Municipalities.
+In case there is sufficient application to the project, housing production is put into practice.

-Since the property right is owned by TOKİ until the debt is over, the repayments of the projects are under guarantee.
-That is, TOKİ is acting as a 'guarantor' for the repayments of the project.
-TOKİ finalizes the construction of housing units within 24 months.
+Since the property right is owned by TOKI until the debt is over, the repayments of the projects are under guarantee.
+That is, TOKI is acting as a 'guarantor' for the repayments of the project.
+TOKI finalizes the construction of housing units within 2 years.

 Construction cost is the sum of building, mechanical, electrical, substructure, and land-scape and ground Improvement etc. costs.